Ivo-Balbaert/The_Way_to_Mojo/book/13_Modules and packages.md

 ## 13.1 What are modules and packages?
 We have seen that the Mojo standard library is organized in *packages*, each package grouping one or more related *modules*.

+Most of our programs until now contains a fn main() starting point, and were meant to be run (with their name)
+But often you want to assemble code (like a struct with its methods and helper functions) so that you can reuse this in many programs.
+In that case the code you write is called a module, which doesn't need a main() function because we don't want the code to start as such.
+The functions/types (the API) of this module can be imported in another program, which does contain a main() function to start it.

 A Mojo *module* is a single Mojo source file that includes code like an API, suitable for use by other files that import it.
 The module gets its name from the filename (without the extension), for example: a file `module1.mojo` contains the code for module `module1`.
 The code in a module has no main() function, so you can’t execute a module like in module1.mojo.
 However, you can import this into another file with a main() function and use it there.